Student Code of Conduct

 - Influencing, or attempting to influence, another person to commit an abuse of the campus conduct system.

-- Arrest: Failure of any student to accurately report the student’s arrest by any law enforcement agency to the Dean of Students within seventy-two (72) hours of for any violent, sexual, or felony crime that occurs on University premises, at University sponsored activities, or off-campus.
+- Arrest: Failure of any student to accurately report the student’s arrest by any law enforcement agency to the Dean of Students within seventy-two (72) hours of for any violent, sexual, or felony crime regardless of the location or whether the crime occurred during a semester break.
 A felony crime is a crime for which more than one year in prison may be imposed.

 - Other Policies: Violation of other published regulations, rules, or policies as stated in Article VII of this Code.

-- Course instructors at the University of Montana Western have the independent authority to exclude a student from any class session in which the student displays disruptive behavior that threatens the learning environment and/or safety and well-being of others in the classroom.
+- Faculty members at the University of Montana Western have the independent authority to exclude a student from any class session in which the student displays disruptive behavior that threatens the learning environment and/or safety and well-being of others in the classroom.

-- If circumstances warrant dismissal from a class session for behavior reasons, the course instructor may contact the Dean of Students immediately following the class to discuss the situation and make a determination about whether Student Code of Conduct charges will be initiated.
+- If circumstances warrant dismissal from a class session for behavior reasons, the faculty member may contact the Dean of Students immediately following the class to discuss the situation and make a determination about whether Student Code of Conduct charges will be initiated.

-- The student remains eligible to return to the next class session, unless interim action prohibiting class attendance is imposed per Article IX of this Code.
+- The student remains eligible to return to the next class session, unless interim action prohibiting class attendance is imposed per Article VI of this Code.

-- The course instructor maintains the authority to remove the student from any future class session during which the student is disruptive.
+- The faculty member maintains the authority to remove the student from any future class session during which the student is disruptive.

 - The student may be suspended permanently from a class upon recommendation of the Division Chair or Dean of Students in accordance with the disciplinary procedures outlined in the section below.